ctuning/ck-quantum/module/hackathon.20190315/README.md

     1. [Problem 5](#problem5)
 1. [Sharing solutions](#sharing_solutions)

 <a name="getting_started"></a>
-## Getting started - option A (directly installing software on your computer)
+# Getting started

+<a name="getting_started_native"></a>
+## Option A - native installation
+With this option, you will install software directly on your computer.

 ### Installing Python 3.6

+Check your Python 3 version:
 ```
-$ python3 --version         # skip the following session if Python 3.6.x is already installed
+$ python3 --version
 ```
+If you already have Python 3.6.x installed, skip the following section.

 #### Ubuntu/Debian
 ```